 Vetropack views the achievement of sustainable growth as a Group-wide task.
 The Group strategy forms the foundation for numerous projects and initiatives that are supervised, monitored and coordinated by top-level management.
-Whereas the Sales department is responsible for pricing policy, the Research and Development team is working to further reduce the weight of glass containers and develop new products.
+Whereas the Sales department is responsible for pricing policy, Technology and Production is working to further reduce the weight of glass containers and develop new products.
 The Administration and IT department is developing and implementing measures designed to further increase efficiency.

 Vetropack Group continually measures the progress it makes by using operating result targets and associated KPIs, such as the costs per tonne of saleable glass produced, for example.
-In the reporting year, the Board of Directors of Vetropack Group declared the return on operating capital employed (ROOCE) to be the main financial indicator, a decision based on the "Group first" philosophy.
-This means that Group-wide synergies are to be increasingly exploited to sustainably boost the return on capital.
-However, to retain a leading position on the market, Vetropack also places great value on innovation.
-The company measures progress using the innovation rate (number of new glass containers divided by total units sold), amongst other indicators.
+In the reporting year, the Board of Directors of Vetropack Group declared the return on operating capital employed to be the main financial indicator, however, Vetropack also places great value on innovation to retain a leading position in the market.
+The company measures progress using the innovation rate (number of new glass containers divided by total units sold), amongst other indicators